Reportify/teleopsold/teleops/docs/Enhanced_Vendor_Relationship_Documentation_Summary.md

 ### Legacy Support Maintained

-- **Existing CircleVendorRelationship**: Fully preserved for existing users
+- **Existing ClientVendorRelationship**: Fully preserved for existing users
 - **Gradual migration path**: Can coexist with enhanced model
 - **API backward compatibility**: All existing endpoints continue to work
 - **Data preservation**: No breaking changes to existing data